dmsc/fastbasic/manual.md

 **' / .**

   Any line starting with a dot or an apostrophe will be ignored.
+This is analogous to REM in Atari BASIC.

 **Defines array with initial values**
 **DATA _arr()_ [type] = n1,n2, / DA.**

-  This statement defines an array of fixes length with the values given.
+  This statement defines an array of fixed length with the values given.

   The array name should not be used before, and type can be `BYTE`